Please appreciate the subtle beauty of the American Catbird.

 Meowmeow now spends all daylight hours INSIDE.
 No excuses ever.
 If he gets out, I sneak up on him and re-incarcerate.
 I only let him out at night when it’s completely dark and no more bird songs.
 Safe in their nests hopefully.
 I now get up earlier and earlier to get him back in before he kills more at dawn.

-I’m on the second year of his unwilling incarceration and I’m sticking to my guns despite the wailings of LOOCH and my son who claim “he is just doing what comes naturally!”
+I’m on the second year of his unwilling incarceration and I’m sticking to my guns despite the wailings of my son who claims “he is just doing what comes naturally!”

 Last spring I actually caught a catbird caught by meowmeow and tried to save it from its injuries.
 I rammed the cat inside and carefully placed the almost-dead catbird in a coffee cup to cradle it upright, and left it there for hours.
 I never saw it fly away nor drop dead, and I searched for its body but couldn’t find it.
 The pessimist in me feels it died and fell inconspicuously into the leaves below the grill.
 The realist in me knows it died.
 I never wish to go through that ever again.